sarah-is-coding/Handwritten-Digit-Recognizer/README.md

 The predicted digit is displayed on a label below the grid.
 The user can also click the "Clear" button to erase the drawing and reset the prediction.

+## Future Improvments
+Improve look of the GUI

 # Notes for Running the code: